herlon214/cfc-classifier/README.md

 # Class Feature Centroid Classifier
-This is a simple machine learning algorithm for text categorization based in the Hu Guan et al. ([available here](http://www2009.eprints.org/21/1/p201.pdf)).
+This is a simple machine learning algorithm for text categorization based in the Hu Guan et al. ([available here](http://www2009.eprints.org/21/1/p201.pdf)) article.

 ![How centroid is calculated](./algorithm.png)